-There’s few things as beautiful as walking from downtown Grand Lake and catching sight of Grand Lake, Colorado’s largest and deepest lake.
-Surrounded by the historic town and Rocky Mountains that tumble to its shores, Grand Lake offers a ton of water activities during the summer.
-Here are our favorites.
+There are few things as beautiful as walking from downtown and catching sight of Grand Lake, Colorado’s largest and deepest lake.
+Surrounded by the historic town of the same name and mountains that tumble to its shores, Grand Lake offers a ton of water activities during the summer.
+Plus, you can hike into the park from town at the East Inlet Trail and see Adams Falls minutes from the parking area.

 Go Boating on Grand Lake